-- Get a “Go” Bag of essentials (flashlight, extra batteries, food packs, etc…).
+- Get a “Go” bag of essentials (flashlight, extra batteries, food packs, medications, etc.).

 - Keep copies of important docs (birth certificates, passports, social security cards, mortgage title, insurance policy info, etc. in a waterproof bag and electronic copies where applicable).

 - Have a list of people/organizations to communicate with in case of another emergency.
 Program those numbers in your phone, but have the list handy in case your phone loses battery life.